iBrokeTheCode/restaurant-system/README.md

   - [x] Display daily menu items
 - [ ] Sales

+  - Add more descriptive option by adding orders
+  - Or add a button "sale" to create sales directly from orders

 - Write custom queries using:
   - `annotate()`, `aggregate()`, `F`, `Q`, `Case`, `When`
 - Optimize views with: